villano-lab/NaI_Array_Firmware/test_firmwares/r5560_sdk/VLAB.md

 ## Modifications

-This code will _not_ work as-is, there were some minor modifications I had to do to the Makefile while running on Ubuntu 18.04.
+This code will _not_ work as-is (from a fresh GitHub clone of the above site), there were some minor modifications I had to do to the Makefile while running on Ubuntu 18.04.